napari/napari.github.io/_sources/gallery/action_manager.rst

  .. code-block:: none

+    /opt/hostedtoolcache/Python/3.9.12/x64/lib/python3.9/site-packages/imageio/__init__.py:89: DeprecationWarning: Starting with ImageIO v3 the behavior of this function will switch to that of iio.v3.imread.
+To keep the current behavior (and make this warning dissapear) use `import imageio.v2 as imageio` or call `imageio.v2.imread` directly. warnings.warn(
     /home/runner/work/napari/napari/examples/action_manager.py:42: FutureWarning: Public access to Window.qt_viewer is deprecated and will be removed in v0.5.0.
 It is considered an "implementation detail" of the napari application, not part of the napari viewer model.
 If your use case